Unum is committed to being an inclusive and diverse employer.

 - Set the goal that, by 2021, at least 35% of Unum’s Executive Committee will be female

 - Linked the pay of our CEO and HR Director to diversity targets, and made our CEO our accountable executive for the UK Women in Finance Charter

 - Launched a Women in Leadership programme to develop our high-potential female leaders

 When we signed up to the Women in Finance Charter in 2017, we had 20% female representation at our Executive Committee.
-As of 11th September 2020, we are pleased to report that women now represent 33.3% of our Executive Team, almost 37% of our senior management team and 33% at Board level.
+As of 11th September 2020, we are pleased to report that women now represent 33.3% of our Executive Team, almost 36% of our senior management team and 33% at Board level.

-This year, in line with our border Inclusion and Diversity goals and commitment to Gender Equality throughout the organisation, we have also set ourselves an increased target of having at least 40% female representation across our broader senior leadership team (the top 7% of our organisation).
+Last year, in line with our broader Inclusion and Diversity goals and commitment to Gender Equality throughout the organisation, we also set ourselves an increased target of having at least 40% female representation across our broader senior leadership team (the top 8% of our organisation).
 As at 11th September 2020, we currently have 61 employees at this level, 22 of which are female (36%).

 For more information, please contact Susan Sanderson, Senior CSR and Inclusion & Diversity Manager.

 Business in the Community Race at Work Charter

 The Race at Work Charter helps business improve their racial equality in the workplace.
 We are pleased to announce we are a signatory, and have committed to five key principles including appointing an executive sponsor for race.
 For more information visit https://www.bitc.org.uk/race/